 - BMI 18.5 – 24.9 = Normal

 - Waist Circumference

 Waist circumference measures the waist size, just above the belly button.
-It is a good predictor of abdominal fat, which is a risk factor of heart disease.
+It is a good predictor of abdominal fat, which is a risk factor for heart disease.
 Risk of heart disorders increases with a waist circumference that exceeds 40 inches in men and 35 inches in women.
-If overweight, even a five to ten per cent reduction in body weight can reduce your risk to heart disease.
+If overweight, even a five to ten percent reduction in body weight can reduce your risk of heart disease.